Joselu497/task_reminder/README.md

 ---

-### Getting Started:
+## Getting Started:
 1. Clone the repository.
-2. Install dependencies using `npm install` or `pip install requirements.txt`.
+2. Install dependencies using `pip install requirements.txt`.
 3. Set up the database configurations in `settings.py`.
 4. Run the Django server using `python manage.py runserver`.
-5. Access the API endpoints at `http://localhost:8000/api/`.
+5. Access the API endpoints at `http://localhost:8000/`.

 For detailed API usage instructions, refer to the full documentation provided in the project repository.